vbodenstein/Chaotic-Pendulum-Encryption/README.md

 For the setup we used three circuits, one to run the motor, another for the op-amp, and a third to connect three to four the sensors.

 ### Motor circuit

-Using a DRV8833 motor driver we connect a 12V, 100RPM DC motor
+Using a DRV8833 motor driver we connect a 12V, 100RPM DC motor, this is then connected to a standard DC power supply.

 <img width="974" alt="Screen Shot 2023-05-15 at 5 27 41 PM" src="https://github.com/vbodenstein/Chaotic-Pendulum-Encrytion/assets/133536500/761e181d-c835-4561-83f3-1964c36d5877">